Meppen: History

 Meppen, formerly a fortified town, boasts 12 centuries of history.
 The first documented mention of Meppen dates from 834, in a deed of donation by Frankish emperor Louis the Pious, transferring a missionary establishment of that name to the abbey of Corvey.

-945 — Emperor Otto the Great grants the town the rights to mint coins and collect tolls, followed in 946 by market rights.
+Emperor Otto the Great granted the settlement coin minting and toll rights in 945, followed by market rights in 946.